voder-ai/eslint-plugin-traceability/docs/security-incidents/2025-11-18-bundled-dev-deps-accepted-risk.md

 - **Rationale**:
   - Dev-dependency only (used by semantic-release for publishing)
   - Vulnerability requires specific CLI usage (`-c/--cmd` flag) not used in our workflow
-  - Bundled dependency cannot be overridden
+  - Bundled dependency cannot be overridden within the npm copy embedded in @semantic-release/npm
+  - Transitive glob risks in the wider dependency graph are additionally mitigated via explicit `package.json` overrides
   - No production impact
   - Awaiting upstream patch in npm package